AmirDebbie/spotify_clone/README.md

 This is my Spotify clone.
 The app mimics a spotify application, using React (and React Router), Node.js, and mySQL, with user authentication.

+This is my first project using SQL, sequalize ORM, react router and implementing user authintication with JWT.

 ## How To Run
 cd to client directory and run npm install, and then "npm start" to run the client:
 ```